-Today Altair has innovated ways to braze Copper, Stainless Steel, and other refractory metals to Aluminum while avoiding brittle intermetallic phases, leaving a strong and hermetic bond.
-We have also developed a braze technique for achieving a 360-degree thermal bond on a heating element surrounded by Aluminum.
-The semiconductor community has been using heating elements for decades, but the full circumferential bond allows for higher power densities and also provided better temperature uniformity.
+Today Altair has innovated ways to braze Copper, Stainless Steel, and other refractory metals to aluminum while avoiding brittle intermetallic phases, leaving a strong and hermetic bond.
+We have also developed a proprietary braze technique for achieving a 360-degree thermal bond on a heating element surrounded by aluminum.
+The semiconductor community has been using heating elements for decades, but the full circumferential bond our process creates allows for higher power densities and better temperature uniformity.

 For the best possible appearance, vacuum brazed assemblies are typically final machined after vacuum brazing, offering a nice, aesthetically pleasing appearance where the braze joint is barely noticeable.
 The vacuum-tight assembly shown in the photo (above right) was made from four separate Al 6061-T6 components and has two cooling channels hidden within the walls of the assembly.
-Vacuum aluminum brazing typically uses a Silicon-rich aluminum alloy such as 4047 (brazing filler), which has a slightly lower melting temperature (~600°C) than the base metals to be brazed.
+We typically use a Silicon-rich aluminum alloy such as 4047 ( iller material), which has a slightly lower melting temperature (~600°C) than the base metals to be brazed.

-Aluminum can be a difficult metal to braze because it forms an oxide layer at room temperature; therefore components are chemically etched/cleaned and sealed before use.
+Aluminum can be a difficult metal to braze because it easily and quickly forms an oxide layer at room temperature; vacuum brazing is the best process to reduce oxidation.
+However, prior to processing in the furnace, components are chemically etched/cleaned and sealed to ensure oxides are removed and additional reactions with the atmosphere are mitigated.
 The process of assembly is quick and once the thermal cycle begins, it is not uncommon to introduce a partial pressure of Mg gas to help strip residual oxides allowing for good wetting and bonding of the base material.
 As the thermal process takes place, the Silicon is both vaporized into the furnace’s vacuum and diffused into the surrounding components.
-The resulting braze joint is very close in composition to the base materials and is both strong and hermetic.
+The resulting braze joint is very close in composition to the base materials and is both mechanically strong and hermetic.